SOFIE-project/Provisioning-and-Discovery/README.md

 **DNS Service Discovery with multicast**

 DNS service discovery (DNS-SD) allows clients to discover a named list of service instances, given a service type, and to resolve those services to hostnames using standard DNS queries.
 It discovers devices and services on a local area network using IP protocols, without requiring the user to configure them manually.
 DNS service discovery requests can also be sent over a multicast link, and it can be combined with multicast-DNS (mDNS) to yield zero-configuration DNS-SD.

-### Relation with SOFIE

-The discovery and provisiong component works with semantic representation file, it may be used by other SOFIE components and applications as necessary.

-Only Mobile gaming pilot utilise the P&D component for discovering and managing the new IoT devices to be used inside the game world.

-### Key Technologies

-The software modules are implemented in **Python 3** Currently the component supports the Eddystone and custom GATT application over **Bluetooth Low Energy** (BLE) and **DNS-Service Discovery**.

 ***